ptfpinho23/Synthesis/README.md

 # Synthesis - Like Kubernetes, but Tinier

-Synthesis is a lightweight container orchestrator that's **100% compatible with Kubernetes manifests** but significantly smaller and simpler.
-Deploy your existing Kubernetes Pods, Deployments, StatefulSets, and Services without any changes.
+Synthesis is a lightweight container orchestrator that's meant to be k8s compatible, but significantly smaller and simpler.

 ## Why Synthesis?